raysan5/raylib/CONTRIBUTING.md

 - `Testing` - Can you find some bugs in raylib?

 This document contains a set of guidelines to contribute to the project.
 These are mostly guidelines, not rules.
-Use your best judgement, and feel free to propose changes to this document in a pull request.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 ### raylib philosophy